Group Prenatal Course

 During the course, our friendly and supportive experts are more than happy to answer your questions or talk you through any concerns.
 We are also able to offer support for after the birth (such as sleep, lactation etc..) for after baby is here.

 Have a private healthcare policy?
-Check with your insurer if our course could be covered for reimbursement!
+Check with your insurer if our course could be covered for reimbursement (usually up to 90%)!

 We offer 2 types of Prenatal course, depending on your needs: